stevemussmann/BayesAss3-SNPs/README.md

 * The number of loci must now be specified using the -l command line option.
 Previously this was not a requirement.
 * Output files BA3indiv.txt and BA3trace.txt are now named based upon your input file name.
 For example, running BA3-SNPs on a file named input.immanc would result in outputs named input.indiv.txt (=BA3indiv.txt) and input.trace.txt (=BA3trace.txt).
 * I have added a file converter that will convert the two-line per sample Structure file format to immanc format in my file_converters repository (https://github.com/stevemussmann/file_converters).
 In full disclosure, this converter has not been robustly tested.

-## Citing BA3-SNPS

-All credit for the BayesAss algorithm goes to the original authors.
-Please cite: G.A.
-Wilson and B. Rannala 2003.
-Bayesian inference of recent migration rates using multilocus genotypes.
-Genetics 163: 1177-1191.

-A manuscript is currently in preparation that will serve as a citation for BA3-SNPS.
-Once published, it should be cited in addition to the Wilson and Rannala (2003) paper.

 ## List of changes:
 2019-02-16: